Agistri: History

 The island was settled by Arvanites likely starting in the late 17th century.
 The community still inhabits the island.

 Geography

 Agistri is a pine-covered island in the Saronic Islands group.

 Agistri is very close to the larger Saronic island of Aegina.
 The island can be reached from Aegina by a number of boats in just ten minutes.
 These boats include the Agistri Express and a number of small "water taxis".
 The island is also an hour's boat ride from the large Athenian port of Piraeus.

+In 2011 it was recognized as a "green island" by the Prefecture of Piraeus and the National Technical University of Athens.

 Flora and fauna

 Agistri is home to a wide variety of plants such as wild cyclamen, thyme, caper bushes, and thistles.
 The center of the island is covered in Pine forest.
 It hosts a population of chukar partridges.
 The rocky eastern coast is used as a breeding place by swifts.
 Noteworthy is a population of peafowls, which have been introduced to the island and since become feral.